bright/new-www/_posts/2019-03-27-downsizing-jpeg-image-efficiently-to-certain-size-on-android.md

 1. Let's say we want to downsize our JPEG image file to 100 KB.
 1. Let's assume the worst case scenario is that the JPEG compression doesn't save any space.
-1. Let's assume we store each pixel in the same way Android loads `Bitmap` with `BitmapFactory` by default, i.e. using `ARGB_8888` coding so that each pixel takes 4 bytes.
+1. Let's assume we store each pixel in the same way Android loads `Bitmap` with `BitmapFactory` by default, i.e. using `ARGB_8888` coding so that each pixel takes up 4 bytes.
 1. In order to take up at most 100 KB the image has to consist of `100 * 1024 / 4 = 25 600` pixels.
 For example it might be 200 x 128 px.

 An image of such a small size might be used for an avatar at best.